benai9916/query-google-calendar-with-voice/README.md

 ```
 -> If you run `mainVoice.py` for the firs time it will redirect you to the browser for authentication, please click on the link and verify

--> To trigger/initialize the voice assistant speak `hi mario`
+-> To activate/initialize the voice assistant speak `hi mario`

--> To quit the voice assistant speak 'thank you`
+-> To quit/end the voice assistant speak 'thank you`

 ### That's all folks.